jlwj22/jlwj22/README.md

 #### My facial recognition program in Python, Im struggling to find time to work on it, but when I do, Ill configure a README file and i'll get to work, hoping that it'll be fun!

 ### 🤔 Im looking for help with
-#### learning command line tools in Linux and Mac, I feel like the terminal is very powerful, and If i can learn terminal commands and how to navigate Git, i'd be unstoppable.
+#### Learning command line tools in Linux and Mac, I feel like the terminal is very powerful, and If i can learn terminal commands and how to navigate Git, i'd be unstoppable.

-### 💬 ask me about
+### 💬 Ask me about
 #### Anything!!
 I feel like one of the most shocking things about me is my pathway into Computer Science and tech. and Im really knowledgeable about the automobile industry.
 BMW fanboy.

 ### 📥 How to reach me: